You'll need roughly 3 minutes to read this article.

 Now that we’ve covered the basic pieces of the service, we should take a few minutes and cover two additional features that make for more flexible and powerful CI/CD workflows for your team.

 Next up, let’s take a look at caching.
-When you use caching, we’ll push your image out to a private, secure S3 bucket with access credentials unique to your project.
-Then, on your next build, we’ll quickly check your Dockerfile to see if anything has changed.
-If nothing has changed - meaning, if building the Dockerfile would result in the exact same image as last time - we’ll reuse the cached image.
+When you use caching, we’ll push your image out to a secure image registry.
+Then, on your next build, we’ll quickly check your Dockerfile to see what has changed and we’ll pull the cached image to reuse any layers we can.
 This is a layer by layer cache, so we’ll reuse as much of the image as we can before rebuilding the rest of the image once we encounter a change.

 Let’s open up our